 More safety concerns with amusement park and carnival rides

-Posted on behalf of The Bell Law Firm, PLLC on Aug 12, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Aug 12, 2011 in Wrongful Death

 The West Virginia Division of Labor shut down the rides at a Huntington festival yesterday in a move that echoes safety concerns about carnival rides across the nation.
 State agencies and the public may be extra cautious following a recent spate of fatal accident s at amusement parks.

 By law, out-of-state carnival ride companies must be registered in West Virginia before they can operate here.
 Registration requires appropriate insurance and a safety inspection.
 The company is responsible for hiring the inspector, but the state must approve the inspector's credentials.